Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 Smaller cities will outperform the bigger cities in terms of yields

-And you don’t need to chose any of the big cities in Australia.
+And you don’t need to choose any of the big cities in Australia.
 There are many smaller cities to choose from, such as Gold Coast, Adelaide, Wollongong, Hobart or Canberra just to name a few.

 Rents and living expenses are generally cheaper in the smaller cities, not to forget the enrollment and tuition fees.

 I’m not saying that you shouldn’t go to Sydney or Melbourne, but you should consider other great alternatives that are available in Australia.